 Spanish students have difficulties with different vowel sounds in words like:

 lift – left (this word has three different meanings)

 cat – cut

 As teachers, how do you deal with phenomena like these?

 Here is one suggestion:

-Give the students these words on a worksheet, go through the meanings with the students and practise pronunciation.
+Give the students these words on a worksheet, go through the meanings, and practise pronunciation.

 Put the students in pairs.
-Give them a worksheet with sentences or a coherent text on, but there are blanks for the words that the students must fill in.
+Give them a worksheet with sentences or a coherent text, but there are blanks for the words that the students must fill in.
 Tell the students to read the text/sentences without minding the blanks and clear up any words they don´t understand.

-In turns, students read the sentences aloud, and spell the inserted words.
+In turn, students read the sentences aloud and spell the inserted words.
 The teacher should explain any errors or misunderstandings/confusions.